-The lion on this verse is usually interpreted as death or Satan.
-This verse is about that God will save you from death, and from the horns of unicorns.
+The lion in this verse is usually interpreted as death or Satan.
+This verse is about how God will save you from death, and from the horns of unicorns.

 But normally, lion and unicorn are not ferocious symbols in the Bible.
-Unicorn is usually seen as the symbol of Christ.
+A unicorn is usually seen as the symbol of Christ.
 The lion, on the other hand, is the symbol of the Lion of Judah.

 In C.S.
-Lewis’s fantasy novel series The Chronicles of Narnia, the lion Aslan represents the Christ.
+Lewis’s fantasy novel series The Chronicles of Narnia, the lion Aslan represents Christ.

 Lion and Unicorn – A Royal Pair

-Lion and unicorn have a long history.
-Traditionally seen as enemies, they are found in the royal coat of arms of United Kingdom.
+Lion and the unicorn have a long history.
+Traditionally seen as enemies, they are found in the royal coat of arms of the United Kingdom.